-Catalina Island can be sampled on an easy day trip from the mainland or what we prefer a multi-day getaway on this island paradise.
+Catalina Island can be sampled on an easy day trip from Los Angeles or Orange County or what we prefer a multi-day getaway on this island paradise.
 Check out our guide to the best things to do in Catalina Island, the girl next door you didn’t know about but will fall head over heels in love once you discover her.

 Catalina Island was bought sight unseen by William Wrigley Jr, the chewing gum tycoon and former owner of the Chicago Cubs.
 He is responsible for bringing the Chicago Cubs to do their spring training annually and making the entire island a reserve and conservancy so that the island would remain pristine and not able to become overrun by resorts on this 22-mile long island.